Community Paramedic Program

 How the Program Works

-- Patients must be referred by their healthcare provider, the hospital, or EMS staff
+- Patients must be referred by professionals in the community.

-- A Community Paramedic will make contact with the patient following hospital discharge or upon request
+- A Community Paramedic will make contact with the patient following hospital discharge or following referrals.

 Community Paramedic Program Staff